jozdk/mathematastic/README.md

 # Mathematastic

 A math quiz to practice your mental math skills.
-Randomly sets arithmetical problems, has a built-in timer, saves and ranks your personal bests.
+Randomly sets arithmetical problems, measures the time, saves and ranks your personal bests.
+Has a built in numeric keypad for input on mobile screens.

 Visit [https://mathematastic.de](https://mathematastic.de) and start playing :wink: